Workforce management (WFM)

 Challenge #4: Employee Pushback

-A major hurdle when rolling out new WFM solutions is getting your team on board.
-Shifts in how schedules are made, performance is tracked, and tasks are handed out can spark worries over privacy, freedom, and even job stability.
+Among the Contact Center WFM Challenges Before Implementation (and Their Solutions) is overcoming employee pushback.
+Rolling out new WFM solutions can be met with resistance as shifts in how schedules are made, performance is tracked, and tasks are handed out may spark worries over privacy, freedom, and even job stability.

 Solution: Start conversations with your team early.
 Make sure to explain the advantages of WFM, emphasizing how it’s designed to simplify their jobs and make their day-to-day more fulfilling.
 Offer thorough training and ongoing support to help smooth the path to these changes.